MEDICAL CARE AND STUDENT HEALTH ISSUES

 HEALTH REPORT AND IMMUNIZATION RECORD

 Before coming to the U.S., all students must mail their completed Pre-Enrollment Health Report and Physician’s Certificate form to the Student Health Center.
-This form is included in this packet and can also be downloaded here HEALTH REPORT AND PHYSICIAN’S CERTIFICATE.
-This form must be on file at the Health Center before the start of the academic term, otherwise, you will not be able to register for classes.
+The form may also be emailed to email@example.com.
+This form is included in this packet and can also be downloaded health_report_s2015.
+This form must be on file at the Health Center before the start of the academic term.
+Otherwise, you will not be able to register for classes.
 Note that Health Center records are confidential and information from a student's chart will not be released without proper authorization.
 If the Pre-Enrollment Health Report and Physician's Certificate form have not been submitted to the Student Health Center you will not be seen by the Student Health Center’s Physician.

 SPOUSE/FAMILY HEALTH CARE